kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/ambrosedigitalvideo/README.md

 Ambrose Digital Video requires the following database stanza in config.txt :

 The stanza formerly contained the following lines.
-After an update in Februray 2017 these lines will prevent Ambrose Digital Video and Alexander Street Press Video Platform from functioning correctly.
+After an update in February 2017 these lines will prevent Ambrose Digital Video and Alexander Street Press Video Platform from functioning correctly.